-Size: Transcript: 23 p.
+Size: 23 Pages, Transcript

 Summary: An interview of Dorothea Lange conducted 1964 May 22, by Richard Doud, for the Archives of American Art.

 Lange speaks of her decision of photography as a career; working in commercial photography; the development of her individual style; the organization of the Farm Security Administration and her association with it; camaraderie among the FSA staff; Roy Stryker's influence and guidance and political abilities; the subjects of photographs and their reactions to being photographed; the people she encountered and her feelings about them, including migratory workers and Dust Bowl farmers; opinions of her colleagues; what made the FSA a success; trends in the field of photography and photojournalism and its future.

 She recalls Walker Evans, Arthur Rothstein, John Vachon and Paul Vanderbilt.